 The regulator proposed six “strict measures”, that it said would limit the amount of advertising seen by the most vulnerable groups.

-The first of these measures was a prohibition on personalized advertising for young people excluded players or players who have not gambled for a long period of time.
+The first of these measures was a prohibition on personalised advertising for young people, excluded players, or players who have not gambled for a long period of time.
 However, the regulator did not mention a cut-off for age or length of break for this to apply.

 As well as this, it suggested a general “restriction on persons to whom it is permitted to advertise”.

-In addition, it suggested a requirement to include a warning message in all ads, and a requirement for players to opt-out of personalized advertising.
+In addition, it suggested a requirement to include a warning message in all ads, and a requirement for players to opt-out of personalised advertising.